 2. Finest Labs

-Finest Labs is my go-to recommendation for first-time users.
+Finest Labs is our go-to recommendation for first-time users.
 You won’t be overwhelmed by the abundance of products because this brand offers only three forms of delta-8: tinctures, gummies, and vapes.

 The tincture is the best pick for beginners because it contains just 15 mg of delta-8 THC in a single serving, allowing you to adjust the dosage slowly without negative side effects.